jeffzh4ng/tinyc/README.md

 and stressing it with `gcc`'s torture test suite.
 Because the correctness needs to be bootstrapped from zero, `din`'s passes will look like HLL -> AST -> 3AC register machine (emulating 1AC stack machine).
-Compiling Linux will be left as a challenge for when someone wants to hire me to help with the third C/C++ compiler after `gcc` and `clang`.
+Compiling Linux will be left as a challenge for when someone wants to hire me to help out with the third C/C++ compiler after `gcc` and `clang`.

 The second goal, (after a base level of correctness has been achieved) is to